Tri.be

 Tri.be (/traɪ.bi/; Korean: 트라이비; RR: Teuraibi; stylized as TRI.BE), is a South Korean girl group formed in 2021 by TR Entertainment and Universal Music Group.
-The group consists of seven members: Songsun, Kelly, Jinha, Hyunbin, Jia, Soeun and Mire.
+The group consists of six members: Songsun, Kelly, Hyunbin, Jia, Soeun, and Mire.
 The group debuted on February 17, 2021, with the release of their debut single album Tri.be Da Loca.
+Originally as seven members, former member Jinha left the group due to poor physical health reasons.

 Name

-Tri.be, is a combination of 'Tri', an abbreviation of 'Triangle', which is a symbol of perfection, and 'Be', which means existence, leading to the meaning of 'perfect existence' or 'perfect being'.
+Tri.be, is a combination of "Tri", an abbreviation of "Triangle", which is a symbol of perfection, and "Be", which means existence, leading to the meaning of "perfect existence" or "perfect being".

 History

 Pre-debut

 Songsun and Hyunbin were former trainees under Banana Culture Entertainment, involved in one of the company's projects titled "Banana Culture New Kid".

-Kelly was a contestant on the Chinese competition show Youth With You 2 under TRI.BE's former pre-debut management company Lion Heart Entertainment.
+Kelly was a contestant on the Chinese competition show Youth With You 2 under TRI.BE's former pre-debut management company Lion-Heart Entertainment.
 She was eliminated in the first round and ended up at 64th place.